Boatswain's Mate Daniel R. McKeever

 Flairs for many years.
 He also painted the sign at the entrance to Brookline Memorial

-Park and the McGibbeny Field sign back in the summer of 2016.
+Park and the McGibbeny Field sign back in 2016.

 Dan's latest community initiative was the